 6.2 Confidentiality of records

 All records in relation to safeguarding are kept in a secure, locked cabinet.
 These records are stored separately to other student or staff records.
-Access is restricted to specific staff i.e. the DSL, Deputy DSL (Headteacher).
+Access is restricted to specific staff i.e. the DSL, Deputy DSL (Headmaster).

 Staff should keep record of the rational for any decision made.